 The symptoms are often worsened with further forearm activity.
 For example, holding heavy objects such as a hammer or supporting one’s body weight using just the hands.
 The dominant arm is most often affected although it is usual for both arms to be affected.

-As you may have surmised, athletes are not the only people who suffer tennis elbow (It is present in 40% of all tennis players).
+As you may have guessed, athletes are not the only people who suffer tennis elbow (Although it is present in 40% of all tennis players!).
 People working in repetitive manual trades, such as painters, plumbers, and carpenters are particularly prone to developing tennis elbow.
 Furthermore, studies have shown that mechanics, cooks, and butchers also get tennis elbow more often than the rest of the population.
 It is thought that the repetition and heavy lifting required in these occupations is what often leads to injury.

 Tennis elbow can occur at any age.
 However, sufferers are generally between the ages of 35 and 50, with males and females being affected equally.
-Finally, tennis elbow occurrence can also be of unknown cause without any recognised risk factors or the case of a recognised repetitive injury, in this case, it is labelled as “insidious”.
+Finally, tennis elbow occurrence can also be of unknown cause without any recognised risk factors or repetitive injury, in these cases, it is labelled as having an ‘insidious onset’.

 Tennis elbow can usually be diagnosed by a relevant professional with experience with the condition such as a physiotherapist or a doctor.
 After listening to the injury history, and undertaking some clinical tests a provisional diagnosis of tennis elbow can be made.
 An MRI scan and/or an Ultrasound scan can be used to identify any tendon tears or inflammation.

 Some tennis elbow sufferers feel pain in the lateral elbow, but not actually be experiencing tennis elbow!
-There is a high incidence of lateral elbow pain that is referred to your elbow from a cervical spine (neck) injury!
-The most common neck joint that refers to your lateral elbow is between levels C5 and 6 (which transmit their pain signals along the radial nerve of the forearm).
+There is a high occurrence of lateral elbow pain referred to the elbow from a cervical spine (neck) injury!
+The most common neck joint that refers to your lateral elbow is between levels C5 and 6.
+Here, pain signals are transmitted along the radial nerve of the forearm and trick the brain into believing the elbow is where the pain originates.
 If you have additional neck pain or additional symptoms then this should be mentioned to your doctor.

 Untreated Tennis Elbows can last anywhere from 6 months to 2 years and are sadly also prone to recurrence (as well I know!).

-A tennis elbow brace can be a very effective tool for reducing pain.
-The brace is designed to dissipate the stressful gripping forces away from your injured structures.
+A tennis elbow brace can be very effective for reducing pain.
+The brace is designed to disperse the stressful gripping forces away from your injured structures.
 So it reduces pain while protecting the healing area.
-Naturally, a tennis elbow brace doesn’t work if is resulting from aforementioned referred symptoms from C5-6 Vertebrae in your neck (See above).
+Please note, a tennis elbow brace doesn’t work if is resulting from aforementioned referred symptoms from C5-6 Vertebrae in your neck (see above).

-Nonsurgical Treatment, as per any sports or occupational injury the use of PRICE (Protection; Rest; Ice Compression and Elevation) should be the first port of call with treatment.
+As per any sports or occupational injury, the use of PRICE (Protection; Rest; Ice Compression and Elevation) should be the first consideration with treatment.
 Non-steroidal anti-inflammatory medicines, as well as drugs like aspirin or ibuprofen, can be taken to reduce the pain and swelling.
 However, these are short-term options.

 If the pain is ongoing a physiotherapist or doctor may suggest wrist stretching and strengthening exercises with the elbow extended (See below).
 A physiotherapist may also perform ice massage or muscle-stimulating techniques to improve muscle healing.
 If the condition worsens steroid injections (such as cortisone) may be considered by your doctor.
 These are very effective anti-inflammatory medicines.